Marine energy: Marine current power

-Strong ocean currents are generated from a combination of temperature, wind, salinity, bathymetry, and the rotation of the Earth.
+Strong ocean currents are driven by temperature, wind, salinity, bathymetry, and the rotation of the Earth.
 The Sun acts as the primary driving force, causing winds and temperature differences.
 Because there are only small fluctuations in current speed and stream location with no changes in direction, ocean currents may be suitable locations for deploying energy extraction devices such as turbines.

 Ocean currents are instrumental in determining the climate in many regions around the world.
 While little is known about the effects of removing ocean current energy, the impacts of removing current energy on the farfield environment may be a significant environmental concern.
 The typical turbine issues with blade strike, entanglement of marine organisms, and acoustic effects still exists; however, these may be magnified due to the presence of more diverse populations of marine organisms using ocean currents for migration purposes.
 Locations can be further offshore and therefore require longer power cables that could affect the marine environment with electromagnetic output.

 Osmotic power

 At the mouth of rivers where fresh water mixes with salt water, energy associated with the salinity gradient can be harnessed using pressure-retarded reverse osmosis process and associated conversion technologies.
 Another system is based on using freshwater upwelling through a turbine immersed in seawater, and one involving electrochemical reactions is also in development.

 Significant research took place from 1975 to 1985 and gave various results regarding the economy of PRO and RED plants.
-It is important to note that small-scale investigations into salinity power production take place in other countries like Japan, Israel, and the United States.
+Small-scale investigations into salinity power production take place in other countries like Japan, Israel, and the United States.
 In Europe the research is concentrated in Norway and the Netherlands, in both places small pilots are tested.
 Salinity gradient energy is the energy available from the difference in salt concentration between freshwater with saltwater.
 This energy source is not easy to understand, as it is not directly occurring in nature in the form of heat, waterfalls, wind, waves, or radiation.